 The camera will then capture 5 images with 10 seconds between each.
-Not only is this useful for capturing photos of myself when travelling solo, but it also a necessity for creating time-lapses, like the one above.
+Not only was this useful for capturing photos of myself when traveling solo, but it was also a necessity for creating time-lapses, like the one above.

 It’s therefore worth buying a few so that you’ve always got one to hand.
 You don’t want to find yourself stuck with spray from a waterfall or speckles of dust all over your lens without anything to wipe it off, and using your shirt risks scratching your lens or filter!

 Spare Camera Batteries

 No matter which camera you have, you’re going to want to ensure you have at least one spare battery (personally we carry two spare batteries for each Sony).

 You don’t want to be stuck on location, with an epic shot in front of you, only for your battery to run out.
 Trust me, I’ve been there.

 We also carry spare batteries for our GoPro as we find the battery life on it to be fairly short, particularly when recording videos.

 Similarly to batteries, you also don’t want to run out of memory.

 We have a 128GB high-speed SD memory card for each of our Sony a7riiis.
 The size and speed that you need will depend on a few factors.